Tower Bridge: Legislation

 Barry later noted that "at one time it was intended that the new works should be made suitable for the mounting of guns and for military occupation."
 But that "The latter idea was afterwards to a great extent discarded."
 However, the act provided for "the senior officer commanding in the Tower [of London]...shall at all times have...the right to occupy the Tower Bridge."

 The extent of the maritime trade conducted at this time between the site of Tower Bridge and London Bridge (a distance of approximately 0.5 miles) is demonstrated in Schedule B of the act which lists 11 active docks, quays and wharfs operating on the north side of the Thames, and 20 wharfs operating on the south side.

 Two further acts of Parliament were required to extend the time allowed to complete the works.
-On 12 August 1889 the Corporation of London (Tower Bridge) Act 1889 received royal assent to extend the time allowed for construction by a further four years to 1893 and make various adjustments to neighbouring streets that had proved necessary.
-The work was not yet complete after those four years, and on 29 June 1893 the Corporation of London (Tower Bridge) Extension of Time Act 1893 received royal assent extending the time by a further year.
+On 12 August 1889 the Corporation of London (Tower Bridge) Act 1889 (52 & 53 Vict. c. cxlix) received royal assent to extend the time allowed for construction by a further four years to 1893 and make various adjustments to neighbouring streets that had proved necessary.
+The work was not yet complete after those four years, and on 29 June 1893 the Corporation of London (Tower Bridge) Extension of Time Act 1893 (56 & 57 Vict. c. xciii) received royal assent extending the time by a further year.